-For L/H business we distinguish between proportional business and non-proportional Cat-XL business.
-While for non-proportional Cat-XL war is a standard exclusion and only waived if systematically priced for and approved by the Chairman of the GRAG Board, we assume exposure from proportional business as we cannot always exclude it.
-In cooperation with the Group Legal team, our L/H business units have commenced a more detailed review of our L/H contract wordings and tail risk exposures in the event of war, terror, or nuclear events.
+For Life/Health business we distinguish between proportional business and non-proportional Cat-XL business.
+For non-proportional Cat-XL war is a standard exclusion and only waived existing business if systematically priced for and approved by the Chief Underwriting Officer or the Chairman of the GRAG Board.
+For proportional business, however, we assume exposures as we cannot always exclude it.
+In cooperation with the Group Legal team, our Life/Health business units have commenced a more detailed review of our Life/Health contract wordings and tail risk exposures in the event of war, terror, or nuclear events.